netdata/netdata/README.md

 No. But we hope you will find it useful.

 The Netdata Agent dashboard and the Netdata Cloud dashboard are the same.
-Still Netdata Cloud provides additional features, that the Netdata Agent is not capable of.
+Still, Netdata Cloud provides additional features, that the Netdata Agent is not capable of.
 These include:

-  1. Customizability (custom dashboards and other settings are persisted when you are signed-in to Netdata Cloud)
+  1. Customizability (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
   2. Central Configuration of Alerts and Data Collection (coming soon)
-  3. Security (role based access control - RBAC).
+  3. Security (role-based access control - RBAC).
   4. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)
   5. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)
   6. Mobile App for Alert Notifications (coming soon)